 Or maybe it just seems that way?

 Conventional wisdom holds that the typical economy section is tighter than ever before, with airlines cramming in ever more seats.
 Well, some are, some aren’t, and in fact row spacing hasn’t changed all that much over the past few decades.
 Spacing between rows is called “pitch” in the biz.
 Measured in inches, it’s the distance from one seat-back to the seat-back ahead of it.
-While it’s true that carriers have been tightening up the rear-most rows to accommodate those roomier (and more expensive) “economy plus” sections up front, row spacing hasn’t changed, at least in recent years, nearly as much as people think.
-JetBlue’s 34-inch standard is the most generous among US majors, where the average is 31-32 inches.
+While it’s true that carriers have been tightening up the rear-most rows to accommodate those roomier (and more expensive) “economy plus” sections up front, average pitch has declined only slightly.
+JetBlue’s 34-inch standard is currently the most generous among US majors, where the average is 31-32 inches.
 On Spirit Airlines’ Airbus A320s, it’s a very tight 28.
-Some other better than others, but those are roughly the same numbers you would have seen 20-30 years ago, varying slightly carrier to carrier.
+Some are better than others, but those are roughly the same numbers you would have seen 20-30 years ago, varying slightly carrier to carrier.